-The following tables present the selected financial information of Exterran Holdings' historical international contract operations and global fabrication reporting segments and the international component of Exterran Holdings' aftermarket services reporting segment reflected in its historical financial statements discussed herein and included elsewhere in this information statement.
+The following tables present the selected financial information of our predecessor's business.
+The term "predecessor's business" refers to Exterran Holdings' historical international contract operations and global fabrication reporting segments and the international component of Exterran Holdings' aftermarket services reporting segment reflected in its historical financial statements discussed herein and included elsewhere in this information statement.
 We refer to the global fabrication business currently operated by Exterran Holdings as our product sales business.
 The balance sheet data as of December 31, 2014 and 2013 and the statements of operations data for each of the years ended December 31, 2014, 2013 and 2012 are derived from our audited combined financial statements included elsewhere in this information statement.
-The balance sheet data as of December 31, 2012, 2011 and 2010 and the statements of operations data for each of the years ended December 31, 2011 and 2010 are derived from our unaudited combined financial statements that are not included in this information statement.
-The balance sheet data as of June 30, 2015 and 2014 are derived from our unaudited combined financial statements included elsewhere in this information statement.
-The balance sheet data as of June 30, 2015 and 2014 are derived from our unaudited combined financial statements included elsewhere in this information statement.
-The balance sheet data as of June 30, 2014 is derived from our unaudited combined financial statements that are not included in this information statement.
+The balance sheet data as of December 31, 2012, 2011 and 2010 and the statements of operations data for each of the years ended December 31, 2011 and 2010 are derived from our unaudited combined financial statements, which are not included in this information statement.
+The balance sheet data as of March 31, 2015 and 2014 are derived from our unaudited combined financial statements included elsewhere in this information statement.
+The balance sheet data as of March 31, 2014 is derived from our unaudited combined financial statements, which are not included in this information statement.
 Management believes that the unaudited combined financial statements have been prepared on the same basis as the audited combined financial statements and include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the information for the periods presented.
 Results for the interim periods may not necessarily be indicative of results for the full year.
-The results from continuing operations for all periods presented exclude the results of our Venezuelan contract operations busin
+The results from continuing operations for all periods presented exclude the results of our Venezuelan contract operations business and our Canadian Operations.
+Those results are reflected in discontinued operatio